 USMLE® prep in the USA

-International students may attend Kaplan's Live and In Center courses with I-20 eligibility.
+International students may attend Kaplan's In Center with Live Lecture course

 - Personal medical advising

 - Over 220+ hours of concise additional video lectures